 At the top of the price range, between $50 and $75, are premium finders that have the most reliable finder technology, better apps, and rechargeability.

 Turn it off during weddings and other big events.
 Because some phone finders work even when your phone is powered off, make sure your phone finder is also switched off during weddings, funerals, and other important gatherings.

 Change devices when upgrading your phone.
 When you upgrade, you’ll need to pair the phone finder with your new phone.
 Remember to unpair it with your old one as well.

 Understand the finder community.
 Many phone finders have online communities that report located devices.
 Familiarize yourself with how they work if you’d like to help others locate their lost phones.

 Track the battery life.
 If you don’t have a way to track the finder’s battery through the dedicated app, set an alert on your calendar for when you expect a battery change will be needed.

-Q. What happens if the remote or finder stop working?
+Q. What happens if the remote or the finder stop working?

-A. Many phone finders have manufacturer warranties to cover defects or product issues, though they’re relatively limited.
-Generally, these warranties last one to three years.
+A. Many phone finders have manufacturer protection to cover defects or product issues, though they’re relatively limited.
+Generally, these last one to three years.
 If a device is covered, you’ll have to return the defective piece.
-Depending on how much you spent on the phone finder and how long a manufacturer replacement takes, you might be better off simply purchasing a replacement.
+Depending on how much you spent on the phone finder and how long a manufacturer replacement takes, you might be better off simply getting a replacement.

-Q. I’m buying a phone finder for someone with difficulty hearing.
+Q. I’m getting a phone finder for someone with difficulty hearing.
 Will they be able to hear the phone finder when they ring it?